Shai Dahan: Life and career

 The festival was funded and organized by BoråsBorås (part of the Borås Stad Municipality).
 The festival has continued in 2015 and 2017 with both additions featuring new artists painting across the city of Borås.
-Shai has remained as founder and Curating Director.
+Dahan has remained as founder and Curating Director.

-Shai has also worked with Princess Sofia Hellqvist of Sweden at Project Playground, a charitable organisation focusing on providing classes for underprivladged children in the township of Langa, South Africa.
-After traveling to South Africa and spending 10 days at the Project Playground Township, Shai created an art exhibition in Stockholm Sweden with a new collection of paintings and drawings.
+Dahan has also worked with Princess Sofia Hellqvist of Sweden at Project Playground, a charitable organisation focusing on providing classes for underprivladged children in the township of Langa, South Africa.
+After traveling to South Africa and spending 10 days at the Project Playground Township, Dahan created an art exhibition in Stockholm Sweden with a new collection of paintings and drawings.
 All proceeds from the art exhibition went to the charity of Project Playground.

 He has also met Her Royal Highness Queen Silvia of Sweden at the FEI Horseshow in Gothenburg.
-Shai painting 9 life-size horse sculptures for the city of Gothenburg in corporation with Gothenburg&Co. to promote the FEI International Horse Show.
+Dahan painting 9 life-size horse sculptures for the city of Gothenburg in corporation with Gothenburg&Co. to promote the FEI International Horse Show.
 The horses were placed across the city of Gotheburg from June to September 2017.
 Two of the horses were later auctioned off with the money raised for the Foundation for Queen Silvia's Children's and Youth Hospital.
-Shai met Royal Highness Queen Silvia of Sweden at the last day of the Horseshow and presented her with an original painting titled "Hero".
+Dahan met Royal Highness Queen Silvia of Sweden at the last day of the Horseshow and presented her with an original painting titled "Hero".

-In September 2017, Shai painted an 18 meter mural of Swedish football player Anders Svensson on the outdoor walls of IF Elfsborg Arena.
-The Mural was created to honor Svensson for his long career in football as a player for IF Elfsborg.
+In September 2017, Dahan painted an 18-meter mural of Swedish football player Anders Svensson on the outdoor walls of IF Elfsborg Arena.
+The mural was created to honor Svensson for his long career in football as a player for IF Elfsborg.

-In early 2018, it was announced that Shai has been commissioned by the city of Ulricehamn to install a 3 meter Bronze Horse Sculpture in the park of the Ulricehamn commune.
-The sculpture, which is a first Bronze installation for Shai, has been developed since early 2017.
+In early 2018, it was announced that Dahan has been commissioned by the city of Ulricehamn to install a 3 meter Bronze Horse Sculpture in the park of the Ulricehamn commune.
+The sculpture, which is a first Bronze installation for Dahan, has been developed since early 2017.
 It is planned to be installed in Spring of 2018.